gurukulams/gurukulam/site/content/books/biology/botony/unit-5/transport-in-plants.md

 both solvent and solute molecules through them.**Example:** Cellulosic cell wall.
-**Semi permeable:** Semi permeable allow diffusion of solvent molecule but do not allow the passage of solute molecule. **Example:** Parchment paper.
+**Semi permeable:** Semi permeable allow diffusion of solvent moleculbut do not allow the passage of solute molecule. **Example:** Parchment paper.
 **Selectively permeable:** All bio membranes allow some solutes to pass